 - "Right now, this movie is in production..."

-While it is understandable, this, unfortunately, is not a good practice.
+This, while understandable, is unfortunately not a good practice.

-, this practice assumes that everyone who reads this will automatically be aware of how long ago "recently" was.
-There are still some examples which describe films, episodes, issues, or volumes from two or more years ago as "recent"
+As a form of fan myopia, this practice assumes that everyone who reads this will automatically know of this information.
+There are still some examples which describe films, episodes, issues, or volumes from two or more years ago as "recent", but if you're not a fan of said work, how will you know whether it's true or not?
+For all the uninitiated person would know, Captain America "recently" died or Burn Notice is still the "hottest new show on USA Network".note

 A related phenomenon can occur when linking to websites with constantly changing content, such as webcomics, news sites or blogs.
-Make sure the URL actually points to the specific item you're referring to, not to the site's main page.note
+Make sure the URL actually points to the specific item you're referring to, not to the site's main page.
+Many sites like this have, somewhere, a "link this page" button; look for it.note